 A form will need to be completed before the MRI to ensure that it is safe for you to have a MRI scan.
 You may have an injection before the scan to show up certain parts of your body.
 Before the scan you may be asked not to eat or drink beforehand, and you will need to remove any hair clips, jewellery, prosthetics or anything else that might contain metal.
 Those who have certain medical devices in their body, like a pacemaker or metal pin, are not suitable for the test.

 During the test

 You will lie inside a tunnel-like machine.
-The machine is quite noisy, but you’ll be given earplugs / headphones to wear during it.
+The machine is quite noisy, but you’ll be given earplugs or headphones to wear during it.
+It is important that you keep as still as possible during the scan.
 You may feel anxious about the scan, but every effort will be made to put you at your ease.
 Tell the radiographer if you’re feeling nervous.

 You will be on your own in the room but the radiographer can see you and hear you and will be able to talk to you through an intercom.
 If you need anything you can talk to the radiographer or just raise your hand, or you may have a buzzer to press.

 How long does it last?